 - Trouble swallowing or breathing

-- Sore throat, cough, or earache that won’t go away
+- A sore throat, cough (possibly with blood), or earache that won’t go away

 - Unexplained weight loss

 See your doctor right away if any symptoms last for more than a few weeks.
 But keep in mind that many conditions that aren’t cancer have these same symptoms.

 What Puts You at Risk?